These are the most frequently asked questions for Kangatraining Brisbane East:

 We have a lot of toddlers in class and you can either wear them or they can play to the side of the class.

 What carriers are suitable for Kangatraining?

 In Kangatraining, we want to achieve comfort for you and your baby and have your baby in an optimal position.
-By optimal position we mean the most natural and best position for your baby’s body.
 An optimal position is achieved with your child facing inward to you in an upright position, they are tight against you (like a hug), the seat of the carrier goes from their knee to knee without over or under-extending their hips, they have a rounded and supported back and adequate head and neck support.
 We want your baby to move with you not externally to you.